solo-io/supergloo/docs/content/reference/cli/meshctl_uninstall.md

 ---
 ## meshctl uninstall

-Uninstall Service Mesh Hub from the referenced cluster
+Uninstall Gloo Mesh from the referenced cluster

 ### Synopsis

-Uninstall Service Mesh Hub from the referenced cluster
+Uninstall Gloo Mesh from the referenced cluster

 ```
 meshctl uninstall [flags]